kjmears/kjmears.github.io/pocketguide/index.md

 ---
 layout: page
 title: A Pocket guide to Sketchnoting
-meta: "A pocket guide to sketchnoting book by Kevin Mears"
+meta: "A pocket guide to sketchnoting - an  ebook by Kevin Mears"
 date: 2015-06-18

 ---